DeepTranscript/deeptranscript-demo/examples/streaming/websocket/README.md

 ## Nodejs

-Those examples can generate audacity files for displaying the transcription workflow.
+These examples can generate audacity files for displaying the transcription workflow, words localizations and response times.
-To activate this behavior, you need to add `NODE_DEBUG=true` environment variable and ffmpeg in your $PATH (tested on `4.2.7`).
+To activate this behavior, you need to add `NODE_DEBUG=true` environment variable and have `ffmpeg` in your $PATH (tested on `4.2.7`).

 ```shell script
 $ cd ./path/to/deeptranscript-demo/